silviot/edx-platform-wiki/Opaque-Keys.md

 # Background

-Our database uses keys that contain structured data: our Mongo keys are literally JSON objects, with key-value pairs for `tag`, `org`, `course`, `category`, `name`, and `revision`.
-XModule provides two different abstraction layers over these Mongo keys: `Location`, which is used by "old Mongo", and `Locator`, which is used by "split Mongo".
-(Because they refer to data in the same database, a Locator can be transformed into a Location, and vice versa -- although doing so is nontrivial, since the two classes contain different data.)
+Our codebase is in the midst of a database rearchitecture.
+Our production database currently is referred to as "old Mongo", in preparation for the move to the new architecture known as ["split Mongo"](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO), but currently all of our production data is stored in old Mongo.
+The old Mongo database uses keys that contain structured data: our Mongo keys are literally JSON objects, with key-value pairs for `tag`, `org`, `course`, `category`, `name`, and `revision`.
+XModule provides the `Location` class as an abstraction layer over these Mongo keys.
+Split Mongo, by contrast, uses unique IDs for database keys -- some of them are uniquely-created strings, and some are Mongo ObjectIds.
+The split Mongo project provides the `Locator` class as an abstraction layer over these unique IDs.

+Because the same data can exist in both old Mongo and split Mongo simultaneously, we also have a `loc_mapper`: a database-backed mapping table to map Locations to Locators and Locators to Locations.

 # The Problem